copokopy4ka/calendar-AddaxCRM-server/README.md

 - Interactive calendar view
 - Add, edit, and delete tasks
-- Create ans edit colored labels for tasks
+- Create and edit colored labels for tasks
 - Replace tasks in the calendar greed
 - Search tasks by text or filter them by labels
 - Download or upload calendar data as .json